AidenKielby/Distributed-Node-System/README.md

  - Clients execute arbitrary Python code received from the server.
 Only use trusted clients and servers.
  - The API is compatible with Python 3.14 by default (matches the prebuilt .pyd).
 Make sure your Python environment matches the compiled version.
  - Multiple clients can be connected and addressed by their index in client_list().
+ - sadly i can only get it to work with one client at a time, if anyone can figure out how to do multiple at a time that would be great

 ---